the-teachingRSE-project/competencies/summarised_competencies.md

 now provides a base on which sustainable career opportunities can be (and are being) built, allowing for better training of researchers and more effective support for the development of high quality research software.
-There is still a long way to go, but positive change is well underway.

-RSEs may work within one of the increasing number of research software engineering teams that have been set up at universities and research organisations over the past decade, or they may be embedded within a research team.
-They may have a job title that officially recognises them as an RSE, or they may have a standard research or technical job title such as Research Assistant, Research Fellow, or Software Engineer.
-Regardless of their job title, RSEs share a set of core skills that are required to design and develop research software, understand the research environment, and ensure that they produce sustainable, maintainable code that supports reproducible research outputs, following the \ac{FAIR} principles [@FAIR4RS].
+Regardless of their explicit or implicit job title and the environment in which they work, RSEs share a set of core skills that are required to design and develop research software, understand the research environment, and ensure that they produce sustainable, maintainable code that supports reproducible research outputs, following the \ac{FAIR} principles [@FAIR4RS].

-This community paper defines a set of core values and foundational competencies, which an RSE should acquire during training and formal education.
+This community paper (a summarized version of [@Goth2023], with content mostly extracted 1-to-1 from there) defines a set of core values and foundational competencies, which an RSE should acquire during training and formal education, as well as further professional development, independent of their research domain.
-These skills are formulated independently of a specific research domain and current technical tools used to support the application of the skills.
-By defining these competencies, we provide a guiding framework to facilitate the training and continuous professional development of RSEs, thus helping to provide a positive impact on research outputs and, ultimately, society as a whole.
 These competencies draw upon skills from traditional SE practice, established research culture, and the commitment to being part of a team.
 However, we see this set of skills as a foundation to build upon.